Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 - Someone who wants to preserve their legacy and transfer the estate in a cost-effective manner

-- A business owners who wants to protect their retirement savings or emergency funds from creditors
+- A business owner who wants to protect their retirement savings or emergency funds from creditors

 Conclusion